 In this chapter, we will discuss the utilization of resources in retirement.
 The retirement scenario varies from person to person.
-Some people are happy to just go home and not have to report the office every day, while others want to travel the world.
+Some people are happy to just go home and not have to report to the office every day, while others want to travel the world.
 The mix of resources will be different for different people.
 Some people will be utilizing the family business while others won't.

-In this chapter, we will look at the end result and making it last.
+In this chapter, we will look at the end result and how to make it last.
 To tie all the chapters together, we will:

-- Use a typical scenario of a couple projecting their needs in retirement as discussed in Chapter 1. - We will move that scenario through retirement until the first to die plus one year. - We will use that data to extrapolate over the life expectancy of the second to die. - We will analyze by optimizing taxable versus nontaxable resources (legs two and three of the second variation of the three-legged stool. - Based on the optimized tax plan and projection for retirement, we will discuss how much needs to be accumulated in each type of resource based on the tax-optimized projection. - We will discuss how variations on the projection.
+- Start with a typical scenario of a couple projecting their needs in retirement (as discussed in Chapter 1); - Move that scenario through retirement until the first to die plus one year; - Use that data to extrapolate the life expectancy of the second to die; - Analyze by optimizing taxable versus nontaxable resources (legs 2 and 3 of the second variation of the three-legged stool); - Based on the optimized tax plan and projection for retirement, discuss how much needs to be accumulated in each type of resource; and - Discuss variations on the projection.